-Fresh eruptions from Hawaii volcano
+Massive quake follows Hawaii eruptions

 The lava was not travelling more than a "few tens of yards" from the vents, which were on streets in the Leilani Estates neighbourhood near Big Island's eastern tip, the USGS said.

-However ground deformation was continuing and there was high earthquake activity in the area, it said.
-Meanwhile the level of the lava lake inside the volcano was continuing to drop.
+However, ground deformation was continuing and there was high earthquake activity in the area, it said.
+Meanwhile, the level of the lava lake inside the volcano was continuing to drop.

-Two homes had been destroyed in the latest activity, ABC quoted Hawaii island Mayor Harry Kim as saying.
+Two homes were destroyed in the latest activity, ABC quoted Hawaii island Mayor Harry Kim as saying.

+Maija Stenback, an eyewitness, told the BBC the eruption "was like when someone plays the bass really heavy: you could really feel the power and the lava".

 Residents described fleeing their homes on Thursday evening.